ubik76/aws-batch-ws/README.md

 * Select Managed Compute Environment (CE), to let AWS Batch manage the auto-scaling of EC2 resources for you.
 * Name your Compute Environment.
-* Let Batch create a new service Role so it can manage resources on your behalf.
+* In Service Role, let Batch create a new service Role so it can manage resources on your behalf.
-* Let Batch create a new instance role to allow instances to call AWS APIs on your behalf.
+* In Instance Role, let Batch create a new instance Role
 * Select your EC2 key-pair (or none in our case)

 Once done scroll down to configure the rest of the CE (please use the default values for the other parameters)